 It is easiest to examine aspects of bonding while the process of interpenetration is either in a period of active formation or of breakdown.
 In the relatively stable time in between, there is a kind of homeostatic flow both between the two people and within each of them.
-The situation then can be compared to the difficulty an experienced worker may have describing what it is that constitutes the skill in his job.1 Similarly, with the marital bond some aspects are much more visible when still forming, while other aspects may become visible only later.
-The negative or anti-libidinal aspects of the bond are often kept out of awareness early as the link is in formation, only to reach full expression some time after the commitment is formalized.
+The situation then can be compared to the difficulty an experienced worker may have describing what it

 Often this change occurs at the point of marriage, but other events may signal it, including the birth of children, their growth or leaving, or the coming of old age.
 These are the subjects of later chapters.
 The general phenomenon of the return of the repressed or 'forgotten' anti- libidinal feeling is crucial to any theory of marital and sexual therapy.2 In the beginning of a relationship, lovers can only see the ideal and the libidinal object in each other, while the anti-libidinal objects are projected forcefully onto others around them or are otherwise denied.
 They are a group of two against the world and anything hateful in the wider world often serves to heighten the power of their feeling for each other.
-In some cases, the world may be seen as a kind of frustrating 'environment mother'3 while the lover is the solution to that frustration.
+In some cases, the world may be seen as a kind of frustrating 'environment mother' while the lover is the solution to that frustration.